“Here come the Dinosaurs” is an exhibition that will be held till the end of August on the roof of the Azrieli building in Tel-Aviv.

-I was quite impressed by the models.
-Besides the obvious moving parts, like the head, legs, smaller parts also moved.
-For example, they were opening, and closing eyes and circumference of the stomach changed (to imitate breathing).
+I was pretty impressed by the models.
+Besides the apparent moving parts, like the head, legs, smaller parts also moved.
+For example, they opened and closed their eyes, and the stomach circumference changed (to imitate breathing).

 There is also a 3D movie.
 But, I would say it is poorly organized.
-The waiting line is long and when you enter you understand why.
-It’s a small room with only 16 chairs.
+The waiting line is long, and when you enter, you understand why.
+It is a small room with only 16 chairs.
 Since they have more glasses than chairs, they let in more people, and the last line is the standing one.

-At that point, we heard there is a show for children.
-In order to reach the amphitheater on the top of Azrieli (the place where the show was held) you need to pass through the mall:
+At that point, we heard there was a show for children.
+To reach the amphitheater on the top of Azrieli (the place where the show was held), you need to pass through the mall:

 And the grand finale:

 One of the problems of these puppets is that actors don’t see what they are doing.
 Thus, they walked slowly and tried not to move too much.
-Nonetheless, during the show one of the dinosaur-actors fell, and several people helped him to get up.
-In this modern age, putting a small camera on the outside seems trivial, but that is not the case.
+Nonetheless, one of the dinosaur actors fell during the show, and several people helped him get up.
+Putting a small camera on the outside seems trivial in this modern age, but that is not the case.